 Our key tools for ensuring and developing responsible procurement are as Supplier Code of Conduct, supplier self-assessment form and third-party audits.
 Our supplier risk assessment is based on the amfori BSCI list of risk countries We are a member of amfori BSCI, which seeks to ensure and develop the social sustainability performance of global supply chains.
 In our supplier risk assessments, we use the annual amfori BSCI list of high-risk countries, which is based on the six Worldwide Governance indicators published by the World Bank.

-Target 2020 – 2022 | Results in 2021 |
+Target 2020 – 2022 Results in 2022

-The social responsibility of products manufactured in high-risk countries is ensured by third-party audits. |
+The social responsibility of products manufactured in

-We take social and environmental responsibility into account in the selection of new suppliers. |
+into account in the selection of new suppliers.

-Our supplier sustainability self-assessment form was used in the new supplier selection process.
-New suppliers located in BSCI risk countries were required to present approved social sustainability audit results or certification. |
+The self-assessment form for suppliers from high-risk countries was used in the new supplier selection process.
+New suppliers located in high-risk countries were required to present approved social sustainability audit results or certification.

-100% of our suppliers have signed the Supplier Code of Conduct. |
+100% of our suppliers have signed the Supplier Code of

-We continuously develop our risk management related to responsible supply chain. |
+We continuously develop our risk management related to

 Sustainable packaging